Updated: Jul 15

 What a comfort to know that my God is ever so near me.
 What calm and peace are mine when I remind myself that He comes and stands with me in my day-to-day life.
 That when my mind is plagued by fears or the burdens feel too weighty to bear, I can confidently know that He isn’t just some remote and inaccessible being.
 That because my Savior—Immanuel, “God with us”—willingly came and stood among men and then willingly laid down His life, I can experience the sweet, up close and personal presence of my loving Father.

 Every moment of every day.

-It’s a blessed reality that’s absolutely underserving.
+It’s a blessed reality that’s absolutely undeserving.
 And one I know I can't live without.

-Fellow sojourner, if you're a precious child of God who's been saved by the blood of his Son, then the Father is up close and personal in your life, too.
+Fellow sojourner, if you're a precious child of God who's been saved by the blood of His Son, then the Father is up close and personal in your life too.
 Every moment of every day.
 No matter the hill you’re presently climbing or the hardship you’re enduring.
-No matter the terrible trial you’re in the middle of or the temptation you think you’ll never overcome, your God has come, and he’s standing there.
-Right there with you, in the midst of it all.
+No matter the terrible trial you’re in the midst of or the temptation you think you’ll never overcome, your God has come.
+And He’s standing there.
+Right there with you.
+In the middle of it all.

-Don't allow the Enemy—that diabolical Father of Lies—to convince you otherwise.
-Just don't.
+Don't allow the enemy—that diabolical father of lies—to convince you otherwise.